 The songs were mainly aimed at a U.S. audience with Peter Noone exaggerating his Mancunian accent.
 The boys felt ambivalent about these two songs and they were never released as singles in the U.K.

 In the U.S.A.
-Herman’s Hermits were contracted to M.G.M. whose modus operandi was to cross-promote the recording artistes they had signed up by featuring them as stars in their films as well.
+Herman’s Hermits signed to M.G.M. whose modus operandi was to cross-promote their artistes in starring roles in their films as well.

 In 1967 they had a major U.S. hit with “There’s A Kind Of Hush“(#4) appearing on The Ed Sullivan Show, The Dean Martin Show and The Jackie Gleason Show.
 Further success in the U.S. had become more elusive with the group recording a final album in the 1960’s called Rock ‘n’ Roll Party, that was never released in the U.S. by M.G.M.